-The game environment is a simple evacuation of an agent from any room in the building, see Figure 2, At the start of the game, the agent in allocated in Room C and we want the agent to learn to reach outside the house (F).
+The game environment for the intelligent agent (A_1) is a simple evacuation of an agent from any room in the building, see Figure 2.
+At the start of the game, the agent is allocated to Room C (initial state) and we want the agent to learn to go outside the house (F).
+At each landmark (initial state, obstacle and destination state), A_1 should update the shared information.

 We consider each room (including outside the building) as a state.
-Agent's movement from one room to another room is called action.
+The agent's movement from one room to another room is called an action.
 Figure 3 shows that states are represented by nodes in the state diagram, while actions are represented by the arrows.

-From state C, the agent can go to state D because the state C is connected to D but with reward zero because D is not the goal state.
+From state C, the agent can go to state D because state C is connected to D but with reward zero because D is not the goal state.
 From state C, however, the agent cannot directly go to state B because there is no direct door connecting room B and C (thus, no arrow).
 From state D, the agent can go either to state B or state E or back to state C (look at the arrow out of state D).
-If the agent is in state E, then three possible actions are to go to state A with reward zero, or state F with reward 100 (because F is the goal state) or state D. If agent is in state B, it can go either to state F or state E.
+If the agent is in state E, then three possible actions are to go to state A with reward zero, or state F with reward 100 (because F is the goal state) or state D. If the agent is in state B, it can go either to state F or state D. From state A, it can only go back to state E.